LesnovBrascovitch/DRG-Custom-ModKit/README.md

 You can make DRG mod in the editor and migrate to DRG without using additional framework(If you use recreated C++ source's functions).

 Also this project has some helper BPs, such as Vanity testing, Victory Pose Player, Editor Utility Blueprints to test, edit things easily.
+## Packaging
+DRG-Custom-ModKit/_Package/_SamsPackerTemplate must be used for this project.
+Only this packer can compile your mod and UE's compile and other packing tools don't work with this project at all.
+You can use EUBP_SamPacker to make never cooked folder paths and WhiteList and BlackList paths.

 ## Notes
 - Currently including many sources from various modders to make it faster to understand how the DRG's function works.
 (These might be removed in the future)